Rating: 8 out of 10.

-Bravo Phillips for coming up with one of the best marketing maneuvers I’ve seen this side of BMW, (I still love The Hire and have the DVD).
-Not only did they commission five short films to comprise Parallel Lines, helping showcase their new Cinema 21:9 LCD TV, they put a very specific constraint on the project.
-The directors involved—commercial and music video auteurs—could create whatever their heart desired, in whatever medium from live action to animation, yet they had to use the same exact six lines of dialogue in sequence.
-And this conversation isn’t some banal ‘hello, how are you?” either, it’s got some meat to it, adding one more layer to help get those creative juices flowing.
+Bravo, Phillips for coming up with one of the best marketing maneuvers I’ve seen this side of BMW.
+(I love The Hire and own the DVD.)
+Not only did they commission the five short films comprising Parallel Lines to help showcase their new Cinema 21:9 LCD TV, but they also put a very specific constraint on the project.
+The directors involved (commercial and music video auteurs) could create whatever their hearts desired in whatever medium (from live action to animation), but they had to use the same exact six lines of dialogue in sequence.
+And it’s not some banal “Hello, how are you?” either.
+This conversation has some meat to it to add another layer that helps get those creative juices flowing.

 “What is that?”